zkUSD-Protocol/services/README.md

 The `mina_node/` directory provides scripts to **set up**, **connect to**, and **work with** Mina nodes in the zkUSD infrastructure.

 ---
+### Prerequisites

+You must be able to assume the necessary AWS role.

 ### 🚀 Setup